AhnieP/FMCG-Breweries-Market-Profit-Analysis/README.md

 ---

 ## 📈 Power BI Dashboards
+The query results exported as CSVs were merged into a single Excel workbook.
+The workbook was then used in Power BI to develop dashboards that visualized profit trends, brand performance, and regional consumption across countries and years.

-Three Power BI dashboards were created to visualize:
+- Three Power BI dashboards visualization were created:

 - ![Screenshot 2025-06-28 224009](https://github.com/user-attachments/assets/bc65a4f9-27d3-45be-974a-2e3eaedd086b)
 - ![Screenshot 2025-06-28 224023](https://github.com/user-attachments/assets/cb8a39e5-643a-480f-a32e-0619ed479f63)